-Throughout this section we take the principal specialization $\tau_i=st^{n-i}$ for the interpolation parameters with $0<|s|,|t|<1$.
-We will compute the type $B_n$ Hecke algebra action of an one-parameter family of Demazure-Lusztig type operators on the $G_\al$'s.
-It is important to note that, similarly to the type $A$ case in \cite{Kn97,S96}, the Hecke algebra techniques can only be applied in the principal specialization.
+We introduce an action of the type $C_n$ Hecke algebra on the space of Laurent polynomials in $n$ variables, defined in terms of Demazure--Lusztig operators.
+We explicitly compute its action on nonsymmetric $BC_n$-type interpolation Macdonald polynomials.
+Similar to the type $A_{n-1}$ case in \cite{Kn97,S96}, the Hecke algebra techniques in this section can only be applied when taking the principal specialization $\tau=st^\rho$.